Multilingual Projects on the NLG Platform

 Language settings are attached to Collections

-On the AX platform, the properties that affect the data, as well as language, are organized in collections.
 For multilingual projects each language has to have its separate collection.
 When a collection is created, the corresponding language is selected from the very beginning.

 If you have assigned a language to a collection, the language modules for these languages are activated.
 That means: